scottslowe/flask-web-svc/README.md

 A simple but flexible Flask web service used to demonstrate microservices architectures.
 It is designed to operate across three different containers:

 * A "front-end" container that provides an HTML response based on information gathered from two "back-end" JSON-based web services
-* The "users" API, which is a JSON-based web service queried by the front-end container(s)
+* The "user" API, which is a JSON-based web service queried by the front-end container(s)
-* The "orders" API, which is a JSON-based web service queried by the front-end container(s)
+* The "order" API, which is a JSON-based web service queried by the front-end container(s)

 ## Usage